 While there is no cure for multiple myeloma, the cancer can be managed successfully in many patients for years.
 Doctors help patients manage the symptoms of myeloma so patients can lead an active life.

 Descriptions of the most common treatment options for multiple myeloma are listed below; they are divided into treatment options for people without symptoms and for people with symptoms.
 In addition, treatment options may depend on whether the patient is newly diagnosed with myeloma or is experiencing a recurrence of the disease.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options, including clinical trials, and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Active surveillance for patients without symptoms

-Patients with early-stage myeloma and no symptoms, called smoldering myeloma (SMM), may simply be closely monitored.
+Patients with early-stage myeloma and no symptoms, called smoldering myeloma (SMM), may simply be closely monitored by the doctor through check-ups.
 This approach is called active surveillance or watchful waiting.
 If symptoms appear, then active treatment starts.
 Currently, clinical trials are being done to identify and treat patients with “high-risk” SMM, which means those who are at risk of developing symptoms within 18 months to two years.